sourcey/libsourcey/README.md

 For an exhaustive list of options check the `CMakeLists.txt` in the main directory.

-## Examples

-There is also plenty of examples available in the `samples` and `tests` folder of each module for you to cut your teeth on.

-If you're interested in media streaming examples check out the `mediaserver` sample in the `symple` module.
-Remember, you will need to compile LibSourcey with OpenCV and FFmpeg enabled to use it: https://github.com/sourcey/libsourcey/tree/master/src/symple/samples/mediaserver

-For an example of the LibSourcey way of doing things, check out this article about the PacketSteram API: http://sourcey.com/libsourcey-packetstream-api/

-For a redistributable C++ package manager, take a look at `pacm`, and specifically the `pacmconsole` application: http://sourcey.com/pacm/

-Also, check out `pluga`, a simple C++ plugin API using LibSourcey: http://sourcey.com/pluga/

 ## Core Modules

 The following modules are included in the core LibSourcey repository: